-Mackay Conservation Group (MCG) is calling on the Queensland government to stop work on Adani’s rail line and investigate fresh erosion control breaches and sediment pollution.
+Mackay Conservation Group called on the Queensland government to stop work on Adani’s rail line and investigate fresh erosion control breaches and sediment pollution.

-In June MCG received information that no erosion and sediment controls were in place on a section of Adani’s rail line, resulting in sediment pollution after recent wet weather.
+In June 2021, Mackay Conservation received information that no erosion and sediment controls were in place on a section of Adani’s rail line, resulting in sediment pollution after recent wet weather.
 Fresh photos and footage of the site confirm widespread erosion and sediment control failings on the Adani rail line between Serpentine Creek and Chainage 2660.

-The Office of the Queensland Coordinator General told the ABC, “there will be continuing monitoring by the Office of the Coordinator-General to ensure full compliance,” but evidence provided in MCG’s latest complaint details extensive areas of the rail corridor where no erosion and sediment control measures are in place, raising serious doubts about whether monitoring has occurred at all.
+The Office of the Queensland Coordinator General told the ABC, “there will be continuing monitoring by the Office of the Coordinator-General to ensure full compliance,” but evidence provided in Mackay Conservation's complaint detailed extensive areas of the rail corridor where no erosion and sediment control measures were in place, raising serious doubts about whether monitoring had occurred at all.

-Erosion and sediment control failings on the site include:
+Erosion and sediment control failings on the site included:

 - A 2km stretch of land with disturbed, uncovered, light soils susceptible to erosion without any or appropriate sediment controls in place.